NAEP-AS-Challenge/reading-prediction/readme.md

     technical report and predicted scores.
 Submissions must be submitted by 11/28/2021 at 5:00 ET.

-All entrants are required to provide consent to the Official Rules, Terms, and Conditions upon submitting an entry.
+All entrants consent to the Official Rules,
+Terms, and Conditions upon submitting an entry.
 Once submitted, a submission may not be altered.
 The Department reserves the right to disqualify any submission that the Department deems inappropriate.
 The